IanWhitney/hstore_radio_buttons/README.md

         - pig

 The above defines two sets of buttons that can be used by the person model.
 For a model to generate/save radio button data, the set must be defined for the model.

-It also defines the name of the hstore field where you want this data saved.
-In this example, the people table has an hstore field named parameters.

 To display the radio button set on the form, you have several different options